MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-kpi-summary.md

 The KPI Summary dashboard provides a variety of graphical views of your system's support cases, including:

+* The total number of support cases.
-* The number of incoming, resolved, escalated, and SLA compliant cases.
+* The number of resolved, escalated, and SLA compliant cases.
 * The average resolution time and customer satisfaction score.
 * The breakdown of case priority, backlog and new cases, and case channels.
 * The aggregate trend in new and resolved cases.